 2) the High Pressure and High Temperature (HPHT) process.

 It is a technology that exactly replicates the diamond creation process that occurs below the surface of the earth.
 It all begins with a natural diamond seed, keeping the DNA intact.
 The seed is placed in the CVD plasma chamber, and an intense environment of temperature and pressure is created just like that found on the earth.
 Gases are infused, and along with the right combination of pressure and temperature conditions, carbon formations develop into rough diamonds.
 As a result, the chemical, thermal, optical, and physical properties of these diamonds are identical to that of natural diamonds - the same size and the same 4 Cs’ - Cut, Color, Clarity, and Carat.

 But one main significance is that CVD diamonds are 100% composed of carbon and are nitrogen-free.
 98% of the world’s natural diamonds contain nitrogen.
 Only 2% of the world’s natural diamonds are the purest type - 100% carbon composed.
 World-renowned diamond grading & certifying labs (such as GIA, IGI and SGL) classify these diamonds as Type IIA.
 The shine, brightness & lustre of Type IIA diamonds is significantly better than any other diamond.

 100% of CVD diamonds are composed entirely of carbon and classified as Type IIA.
 As a result, the shine & brilliance of CVD diamonds is unmatched and rare to find in their mined counterparts.

-This technology is currently predominantly found developed in India, USA, Japan, Singapore.
+This technology is currently predominantly found and developed in India, the USA, Japan, and Singapore.